groupdocs/docs.groupdocs.com/content/editor-net/developer-guide/advanced-usage/working-with-editabledocument/save-html-to-folder.md

 url: editor/net/save-html-to-folder
 title: Save HTML to folder
 weight: 2
-description: This article explains how to save edited document in HTML form to folder at local disk using GroupDocs.Editor for .NET features.
+description: "This article explains how to save edited document in HTML form to folder at local disk using GroupDocs.Editor for .NET features."
 keywords: Save edited HTML, Save edited document, Save HTML to folder
 productName: GroupDocs.Editor for .NET
 hideChildren: False